 17 – Peace Park

-A natural space of around 60 hectares, where there is no shortage of lawns, leafy trees, a wooded area and even a lake.
+A natural space covering some 60 hectares, with plenty of lawns, leafy trees, a wooded area and even a lake.

 18 – Capuchos Convent

-Built in the 16th century, the Convento dos Capuchos was a place of recollection for Franciscan friars and now hosts various cultural events.
+Built in the 16th century, the Capuchos Convent was a place where Franciscan friars gathered and now hosts various cultural events.

 19 – Medos National Forest

-Classified as a Botanical Reserve, is a pleasant leisure and recreational area with picnic parks, an interpretation center and beautiful viewpoints.
+Classified as a Botanical Reserve, this is a pleasant leisure and recreational area with picnic areas, an interpretation center and beautiful viewpoints.

 With 13 kilometers of Atlantic coastline, the municipality of Almada offers numerous beaches, such as Praia da Rainha, Praia da Sereia or Praia da Nova Vaga.